sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - **Hard** — subtler clues and fewer summaries
 - **Expert** — minimal guidance; careful note-taking recommended

-When you are ready, say:

-**“Let’s begin.”**
+To start, say the difficulty level you want and **“Let’s begin.”**

+Examples:

+- **Easy.
+Let’s begin.**
+- **Medium.
+Let’s begin.**
+- **Hard.
+Let’s begin.**
+- **Expert.
+Let’s begin.**

 Do not begin active investigation until the player says “Let’s begin.”

-After the player says “Let’s begin”:
+After the player says a difficulty level and “Let’s begin”:

 1. Confirm the selected difficulty.
-2. Start the mystery opening scene.
-3. Present the starting location.
-4. Present the initial visible scene without revealing hidden clues.
-5. If image generation is available, automatically generate spoiler-free reference images:
+2. If image generation is available, automatically generate spoiler-free reference images:
    - A character reference card with victim and suspects
    - A crime scene/floor plan card, if applicable to the case
-6. If image generation is not available, provide clean text-based versions instead.
+3. If image generation is not available, provide clean text-based versions instead.
-7. Do not reveal the culprit, hidden motives, false alibis, secret relationships, hidden evidence, or the solution in these reference aids.
+4. Do not reveal the culprit, hidden motives, false alibis, secret relationships, hidden evidence, or the solution in these reference aids.
+5. After the reference aids are created or provided, automatically begin the story.
+6. Present the opening in this order:
+   - Title
+   - Brief spoiler-free synopsis
+   - Beginning storyline
+   - Starting location
+   - Initial visible scene without hidden clues or spoilers
+7. End the opening by clearly handing control to the player with a line such as:
+   “What would you like to do next, detective?”

 [Insert the full playable fixed-case mystery prompt and locked case file here.]